ahan-halder/rolloutguardian/README.md

 ## 3. Why This Gap Exists

 This isn't a knock on Harness — if anything, the opposite.
-The reason this gap is buildable *today* is that Harness has already shipped every primitive BlastGate needs; it just hasn't connected them across module boundaries, which is a genuinely hard product-scoping problem for a platform vendor and a genuinely good portfolio problem for one engineer:
+The reason this gap is buildable *today* is that Harness has already shipped every primitive RolloutGuardian needs; it just hasn't connected them across module boundaries, which is a genuinely hard product-scoping problem for a platform vendor and a genuinely good portfolio problem for one engineer: